graygnuorg/pound/README.md

 abandoned I consider a failed experiment.
 To ensure consistent versioning and avoid confusion, my versioning of __pound__ starts with 4.0.

-## What Pound Is Not:

-1. __Pound__ is not a Web server: it serves no content itself, it only passes requests and responses back an forth between clients and actual web servers (*backends*).
-2. __Pound__ is not a Web accelerator: no caching is done -- every request is passed to a backend server "as is".

 ## Documentation